igor110055/nino_on_chain/RESEARCH/DCR On-Chain Mini Pubs/2 - HODL Power.md

 [place image here]

-**Realized Float Factor**: Adjustment multiple to calculate for non-adoption
+**Realized Float Factor**: Adjustment multiple to calculate for supply held by non-adopters

+[place image here]

 **Realized Float Cap**: Adjusts Realized Cap for the % of DCR supply that is NOT in tickets - showing the fair value of the network from the non-adopters point of view, and where they become heavily interested in accumulating DCR